rh-mobb/documentation/content/docs/aro/upgrade-disconnected-aro/index.md

 2. Verify you are selecting a valid version to upgrade to.
 Go to https://access.redhat.com/labsinfo/ocpupgradegraph

    Under Channel, select the stable minor version that you want to upgrade the cluster to.
-In this example, we have 4.10 cluster that is at patch level 40 and we want to upgrade it to 4.11.
+In this example, we have a 4.10 cluster that is at patch level 40 and we want to upgrade it to 4.11.
 Note that you can also update patch versions.

    On the next screen, start by selecting the version your cluster is at.
-In example below, we'll select 4.10.40.
+In the example below, we'll select 4.10.40.

-   Then select the version you want to upgrade to ensuring there is a green line showing the upgrade path is recommended.
-In example, we select version 4.11.28.
+   Then select the version you want to upgrade to ensure there is a green line showing the upgrade path is recommended.
+In the example, we select version 4.11.28.

    ![Upgrade Graph](./graph.png)

 ## Upgrade the cluster

 * ***NOTE:*** In step 2 below, you are explicitly telling the cluster to upgrade to an image digest value and must use the `--force` flag because the cluster has no ability to validate the image digest value without Internet connectivity.
-Please ensure you have completed the step to check upgrade path so that you are upgrading the cluster to a version with a supported path from the current cluster version you're on.
+Please ensure you have completed the step to check the upgrade path so that you are upgrading the cluster to a version with a supported path from the current cluster version you're on.

 1. Retrieve the image digest of the OpenShift version you want to upgrade to: